Nonlinear stabilization of chiral modes in space-time modulated parametric oscillators: Fitting procedure for Figure

 \section{Fitting procedure for Figure \ref{fig:comsol}}

-Below we describe the procedure used to produce the trajectory of the reduced averaged equations (the red curve) in Figure \ref{fig:comsol}.
-We obtain this curve by integrating \eqnref{eq:reducedeom}.
-We restore the nonlinearity parameter $\alpha$ to the trimer equations of motion for this section as described in Appendix \ref{app:nondim}, \eqnref{eq:trimereomwithalpha}.
+Below we describe the procedure used to produce the trajectory of the reduced averaged equations (the red curve) for the simulations reported in \subfigref{fig:comsol}{a}.
+We obtain this curve by integrating \eqnref{eq:reducedeom} with parameters extracted from the \comsol{} traces.
+We also describe how the fit is used to predict the final amplitude of the chiral motion in \subfigref{fig:comsol}{b}.
+In this section, we restore the nonlinearity parameter $\alpha$ to the trimer equations of motion as described in Appendix \ref{app:nondim}, \eqnref{eq:trimereomwithalpha}.

 The procedure in this section finds values for values of $\delta$, $\omega$, $\epsilon$, and $\alpha$ to be used in \eqnref{eq:reducedeom}.
 We assume resonance conditions, as are used to generate the FEM traces: $\gamma = 2\omega$.